File Streams

 In this example, the 80 error code relates to a file already existing.
 We can use these error codes to have our code react appropriately to specific problems we anticipate might happen.

 The standard library also provides access to an object that can help us with system errors.
-This can be accessed by the std::system_category() function from <system_error>.
+This can be accessed through the std::system_category() function from <system_error>.

 This object has a few useful utilities, including the ability to generate an error message from an operator-system-specific error code: